· · · · · · ·

 Staying in a Hotel in Europe with a Baby: What to Know

 The first and most important thing is to check whether the hotel you’re planning on booking actually accepts kids.
-Many hotels, especially in more popular spots like Positano or Santorini, aren’t kid-friendly at all.
+Many hotels, especially in more popular spots like Positano or Santorini, aren’t kid-friendly.
 In fact, you cannot even go to their restaurants with kids.
+However, it doesn’t mean that you should rule these destinations out!

 If you’re booking a fancy hotel always call them and check with them about their kid regulations.
 I actually gave up on staying at one hotel in Italy because Booking.com said “hotel not suitable for children” but when I called it turned out it was just a mistake in the system.